-PEH 130: Indoor Cycling/Spinning
+PEH 130 : Indoor Cycling/Spinning

 Indoor cycling, often also called spinning, as an organized activity, is a form of exercise with classes focusing on endurance, strength, intervals, high intensity and recovery, and involves using a special stationary exercise bicycle with a weighted flywheel in a classroom setting.
+May be repeated for up to three (3) credits.

-PEH 131: Circuit Weight Training
+PEH 131 : Circuit Weight Training